svenkonings/MathematicaMVA/README.md

 - Install it as described on [support.wolfram.com/kb/5648](http://support.wolfram.com/kb/5648).

 ## Usage
+:information_source: For a version of this README with interactive examples open the [README.nb](https://github.com/meteoorkip/MathematicaMVA/raw/master/README.nb "Right click->save as...") file in Mathematica.

 + [1.
 Basics](#1-basics)
     - [1.1 Load the package](#11-load-the-package)
     - [1.2 Creating a queueing network](#12-creating-a-queueing-network)